openebs-archive/e2e-tests/experiments/chaos/node_failure/README.md

       dbname: tdb
 ```

-The configmap data will be utilised by litmus experiments as its variables while executing the scenario.
+The configmap data will be utilised by e2e experiments as its variables while executing the scenario.

-Based on the data provided, litmus checks if the data is consistent after recovering from induced chaos.
+Based on the data provided, e2e checks if the data is consistent after recovering from induced chaos.

 ESX password has to updated through k8s secret created.
-The litmus runner can retrieve the password from secret as environmental variable and utilize it for performing admin operations on the server.
+The e2e runner can retrieve the password from secret as environmental variable and utilize it for performing admin operations on the server.